DXmakers/.github/README.md

-# .github
+# DxMakers
-...exploring the future with rust and...powered by AI
+...exploring the future with Rust...powered by AI